 Interested in volunteering with children in need?
-Living Dreams brings art to orphans in the Tokyo area with classes and summer camps.
-Another organization to work through is Hands on Tokyo.
-They send volunteers to spend time with children ages 3 through 18 at the Wakabaryo Children’s Home as well as decorating for birthdays at Saiseikai Infants’ Home.
+Hands on Tokyo is an organization that sends volunteers to spend time with children ages 3 through 18 at the Wakabaryo Children’s Home as well as decorating for birthdays at Saiseikai Infants’ Home.
 Beyond working with children, check out Hands on Tokyo if you are interested in working with seniors, single mothers or youth with disabilities.

 Adventure and Cultural Travel